Siliceous ooze: Geographic locations

 Siliceous oozes form in upwelling areas that provide valuable nutrients for the growth of siliceous organisms living in oceanic surface waters.
-A notable example is in the Southern ocean where consistent upwelling of Indian, Pacific, and Antarctic circumpolar deep water have resulted in a contiguous siliceous ooze that stretches around the globe.
+A notable example is in the Southern ocean, where the consistent upwelling of Indian, Pacific, and Antarctic circumpolar deep water has resulted in a contiguous siliceous ooze that stretches around the globe.
 There is a band of siliceous ooze that is the result of enhanced equatorial upwelling in Pacific Ocean sediments below the North Equatorial Current.
 In the subpolar North Pacific, upwelling occurs along the eastern and western sides of the basin from the Alaska current and the Oyashio Current.
 Siliceous ooze is present along the seafloor in these subpolar regions.
-Ocean basin boundary currents, such as the Humboldt Current and the Somali Current are examples of other upwelling currents that favor the formation of siliceous ooze.
+Ocean basin boundary currents, such as the Humboldt Current and the Somali Current, are examples of other upwelling currents that favor the formation of siliceous ooze.

-Siliceous ooze is often categorized based upon its composition.
+Siliceous ooze is usually categorized based upon its composition.
 Diatomaceous oozes are predominantly formed of diatom skeletons and are typically found along continental margins in higher latitudes.
 Diatomaceous oozes are present in the Southern Ocean and the North Pacific Ocean.
 Radiolarian oozes are made mostly of radiolarian skeletons and are located mainly in tropical equatorial and subtropical regions.
-Examples of radiolarian ooze are the oozes of the equatorial region, subtropical Pacific region and the subtropical basin of the Indian Ocean.
+Examples of radiolarian ooze are the oozes of the equatorial region, subtropical Pacific region, and the subtropical basin of the Indian Ocean.
 A small surface area of deep sea sediment is covered by radiolarian ooze in the equatorial East Atlantic basin.